Covid-19 Latest Updates

 Unable to View COVID Pass ?

-For people aged 16+ administered 2 doses from England - If you are unable to view your COVID Pass on the NHS App after registering with the linkage key and its been more than 2 weeks from your appointment date contact Covid helpline on 119 or 020 7364 3285 or online via NHS App Contact us
+For people aged 16+ administered 2 doses from England - If you are unable to view your COVID Pass on the NHS App after registering with the linkage key and its been more than 2 weeks from your appointment date contact Covid helpline on 119.
+If you are informed the issue is on NHS App, contact the App team via NHS App Contact us